DETAILED ACTION

 1. Patent 12,160,667 B2: a memory storing instructions; and at least one processor that executes the instructions to:

-at least one processor determines a correction ratio between the first image stabilizer and the second image stabilizer, wherein the at least one processor determines the correction ratio between the first image stabilizer and the second image stabilizer such that a proportion of the second image stabilizer in the correction ratio increases as a distance to a movable end of the first image stabilizer decreases,
+so that a proportion of the second image stabilizer in the correction ratio increases as a distance to a movable end of the first image stabilizer decreases,

 1. Patent 12,160,667 B2: determine a correction ratio between the first image stabilizer and the second image stabilizer so that a proportion of the second image stabilizer in the correction ratio increase as a distance to a moveable end of the first image stabilizer decreases;

-8. Patent 12,160,667 B2: determines the correction ratio among the first image stabilizer, the second image stabilizer, and the third image stabilizer; so that a proportion of the third image stabilizer in the correction ratio increases as the distance to the moveable end of the first image stabilizer from the second image stabilizer decreasews
+8. Patent 12,160,667 B2: determines the correction ratio among the first image stabilizer, the second image stabilizer, and the third image stabilizer; so that a proportion of the third image stabilizer in the correction ratio increases as the distance to the moveable end of the first image stabilizer from the second image stabilizer decreases

-2. Application: further comprising a calculating unit configured to calculate the shortest distance from a current position of the first image stabilizer to a position of the movable end, wherein the at least one processor increases the proportion of the second image stabilizer in the correction ratio as the shortest distance becomes shorter.
+2. Application: wherein the at least one processor: calculate the shortest distance from a current position of the first image stabilizer to a position of the movable end,

 2. Patent 12,160,667 B2: wherein the at least one processor increases the proportion of the second stabilizer in the correction ratio as the shortest distance becomes shorter.